sanchobbdo/hammer-html5-starter/README.md

 Purpose
 =======

-This is a template based on H5BP [html5boilerplate.com](http://html5boilerplate.com), to kickstart an HTML5 project Sancho BBDO style with [Hammer for Mac](http://hammerformac.com/).
+This is a template based on H5BP [html5boilerplate.com](http://html5boilerplate.com), to kickstart an HTML5 project Sancho BBDO style with [Angular](http://angularjs.org/) and [Hammer for Mac](http://hammerformac.com/).

 Features
 ========